 About The Tuck Pull

-The truck pull is a signature World’s Strongest Man event.
+The Truck Pull is a signature World’s Strongest Man event.
 If you ask the average man on the street what a strongman is they’ll likely reply along the lines of “They pull trucks and stuff, right?”.
 Damn right they do, heavy ones too!
-The truck pull is as simple as it sounds – the strongman is attached to a harness that is in turn connected to a truck.
-Then, with or without the guidance of a rope for the athlete to pull on, the strongman must complete a set distance as quickly as possible.
+The truck pull is as simple as it sounds.
+The strongman is attached to a harness that is connected to a truck.
+Then, with or without the guidance of a rope for the strongman to pull on, the strongman must complete a set distance as quickly as possible.

-Whilst most tv commentators (in the UK at least) are almost painfully clueless when it comes to strongman technique they’ll usually manage to nail, and repeatedly mention, the importance of staying low.
-A strongman whose body is almost parallel to the ground will be able to exert greater force through their legs, helping the truck get started and hopefully keep it going!
+Whilst most TV commentators (in the UK at least) are almost painfully clueless when it comes to the strongman’s technique they will usually manage to nail and repeatedly mention, the importance of staying low.
+A strongman whose body is almost parallel to the ground will be able to exert greater force through their legs, helping the truck get started and hopefully keep it going for the whole distance!

-The start of the truck pull is the hardest – persuading a heavy ass truck to start moving from a standstill is no easy task.
-Once the truck is moving it is essential that the strongman keeps momentum – its a rare sight to see someone restart a truck once it stops for a second time.
+The start of the Truck Pull is the hardest as persuading a stupidly heavy truck to start moving from a standstill is no easy task.
+Once the truck is moving it is essential that the strongman keeps his momentum.
+It is a rare sight to see someone restart pulling a truck once it has stopped for a second time.

-The biggest, heaviest strongmen are usually the people who excel at this event.
-The heavier the athlete the easier is it for them to lean against the weight of the truck and get it moving.
-Mariuszwas an exception to this rule but then, he is an exception to most!
+The biggest, heaviest strongmen are usually the people who excel in this event.
+The heavier the strongman, the easier is it for them to lean against the weight of the truck and get it moving.
+Mariusz Pudzianowski was an exception to this rule but then, he is an exception to most!